 For some, Feb.
 14 is the most romantic day of the year, and with it comes feelings of joy, love, and excitement.
 For others, Valentine’s Day brings the pressure of planning the perfect date for that special someone.
 However you look at it, there are many wonderful ways to celebrate the holiday, especially for individuals with special needs.

 |Image courtesy of europeweddingdeals.com|

 If you or your special someone has limited mobility or impaired hearing/vision, or is a slow walker, keep the following tips in mind for planning the perfect Valentine’s Day date:

-– Dinner for two: Find the most accessible restaurants in your area through a quick Google search, or such as .
+– Dinner for two: Find the most accessible restaurants in your area through a quick Google search, or a mobile app such as CitiRoller.
 Be sure to call and reserve a table in advance, especially on the biggest date night of the year!
 If you or your partner uses a wheelchair, be sure to note this with the host or hostess when booking reservations so that you are insured a wheelchair-accessible table.

 – A night out on the town: Broadway shows, movies, and many concerts offer a variety of accessible options for patrons who use wheelchairs, have impaired hearing/vision or other special needs.
 Keep in mind that if you or your loved one has special needs, it’s a good idea to contact the venue ahead of time to inquire about their accessibility policies and options.

 – Beach day: If you live in a warm climate, a day at the beach may be in order!
 Have you heard about the Joy on the Beach wheelchair?
 This innovative chair enables individuals who use wheelchairs to enjoy the surf and sand.

 How are you and your loved ones celebrating this Valentine’s Day?
 We’d love to hear about it on Facebook and Twitter, or in the comments below!